dialogflow/agent-human-handoff-nodejs/README.md

 # Dialogflow: Agent to Human Handoff Sample

-This sample consists of a simple Dialogflow agent, a node.js server and a web interface that together demonstrate an approach for handing text-based conversations from an Dialogflow agent to a human operator.
+This sample consists of a simple Dialogflow agent, a Node.js server, and a web interface that together demonstrate an approach for handling text-based conversations from a Dialogflow agent to a human operator.

-**This extensively commented sample is designed as a learning tool and a platform for experimentation, not a finished solution.**
+**This sample is designed as a learning tool and a platform for experimentation, not as a finished solution.**

 ### Features
 * Agent will escalate to a human operator on-demand